Programming Robotic Arms, Robotic Training Courses, Robotic Simulation & Robotic Cell Design

 - Define the TCPs (Tool Centre Points) for each element of the End Of Arm Tooling

-- We programme the key movement positions via the simulation
+- We program the key movement positions via the simulation.

 - Create the offline program structure in some form of text editor, for example, Notepad++